wp-plugins/mmm-file-list/readme.txt

 [MMFileList folder="/cats/" format="table" types="png" /]

 This will result in a tabular list of all .png files in the /wp-content/uploads/cats/ folder.

+**Custom Formats**

+The "li" and "custom" formats allow you to define a template using the content portion of the shortcode.
+The difference between these two output formats is that "li" will still wrap all the output in a <ul> tag and each file will be wrapped in a <li> tag.
+Here is an example of how to create a custom template:

+[MMFileList folder="/cats/" format="li"]<div class="taco"><a href="{url}">{name} ({size})</a></div>[/MMFileList]

+Variables that can be used with the custom templates are as follows:

+* {name} - This will output the filename
+* {size} - This will output the filesize
+* {url} - This will output the file url
+* If you would like more information available to be output don't hesitate to a send in a request via the support forum

 == Installation ==